yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/TERRAFORM_WORKFLOW_GUIDE.md

 - Identification of security vulnerabilities before deployment
 - Adherence to AWS best practices
 - Validation that code will work correctly when deployed
+- Support for layered, DRY configurations through Terragrunt when modularization and environment inheritance are needed

 By following this workflow guide and leveraging the provided tools and resources, you'll deliver consistent, high-quality assistance for Terraform development on AWS, helping users create infrastructure code that is syntactically valid, secure, and ready for review before deployment.